BIGRoC: Boosting Image Generation via a Robust Classifier

-Most of the work in the deep generative models' field has been focusing on improving the quality and the variety of the images produced by such models, tackled by seeking novel architectures and training procedures.
-In this work, while still aiming to improve the performance of trained generative models, we place a different emphasis than in most of these studies and propose a method for boosting generative models without any re-training or fine-tuning.
-More specifically, our method improves the perceptual quality of the images synthesized by any given model via an iterative post-processing procedure driven by a \emph{robust classifier}.
+Most of the work in the deep generative models' field focused on improving the quality and the variety of the images produced by such models, tackled by seeking novel architectures and training procedures.
+In this work, while still aiming to improve the performance of trained generative models, we place a different emphasis than in most of these studies and propose a method for refining the outputs of such models.
+More specifically, our model-agnostic method improves the perceptual quality of the images synthesized by any given model via an iterative post-processing procedure driven by a \emph{robust classifier}.

-With the introduction of learning-based machines into “real-world” applications, the interest in the robustness of such models has become a central concern.
+With the introduction of learning-based machines into ``real-world'' applications, the interest in the robustness of such models has become a central concern.
 While there are abundant definitions for robustness, the most common and studied is the adversarial one.
 This definition upholds if a classifier is robust to a small perturbation of its input, made by an adversary to fool it.
-Previous work \cite{szegedy2014intriguing, goodfellow2015explaining, kurakin2017adversarial} has demonstrated that deep neural networks are not robust at all and can be easily fooled by an adversary.
-In light of this observation, many robustification methods were proposed, but the most popular among these is adversarial training \cite{goodfellow2015explaining, madry2019deep}.
-According to this method, in order to train a robust classifier, one should generate adversarial examples and incorporate them into the training process.
-While examining the properties of such classifiers, researchers have revealed a fascinating phenomenon, called \emph{perceptually aligned gradients} \cite{tsipras2019robustness}.
-According to this tendency, a modification of an image that sharpens such a classifier's decision yields visual features that are perceptually aligned with the target class.
+Previous work \citep{szegedy2014intriguing, goodfellow2015explaining, kurakin2017adversarial} has demonstrated that deep neural networks are not robust at all and can be easily fooled by an adversary.
+In light of this observation, many robustification methods were proposed, but the most popular among these is adversarial training \citep{goodfellow2015explaining, madry2019deep}.
+According to this method, to train a robust classifier, one should generate adversarial examples and incorporate them into the training process.
+While examining the properties of such classifiers, researchers have revealed a fascinating phenomenon called \emph{perceptually aligned gradients} \citep{tsipras2019robustness}.
+This trait implies that modifying an image to sharpen such a classifier's decision yields visual features perceptually aligned with the target class.
 In other words, when drifting an image content to be better classified, the changes obtained are visually pleasing and faithful to natural image content.